Testing can be used to determine if someone currently has COVID-19 or if they had COVID-19 in the past.

 B.C. is currently using viral testing, a Nucleic acid Amplification Test (NAT), to diagnose people with COVID-19.
+Samples are collected using a nasopharyngeal swab or salt water (saline) gargle.

 For testing guidance, procedures, and other information for health care professionals and their patients, see